British PM Johnson says Iran plane crash shows vital to de-escalate tensions

 “We can all see very clearly that further conflict will only lead to more loss and tragedy.
 It is vital that all leaders now pursue a diplomatic way forward.”

-Iran said earlier that its military had mistakenly shot down the plane, saying air defenses were fired in error while on alert in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.
+Iran said earlier that its military had mistakenly shot down the plane, saying air defences were fired in error while on alert in the tense aftermath of Iranian missile strikes on U.S. targets in Iraq.
 Iran had denied for days after the crash that it brought down the plane.
+(Reporting by Estelle Shirbon Editing by Frances Kerry)